dell/ansible-powerscale/docs/modules/ads.rst

     This is an optional parameter during create, and defaults to the provider name if it is not specified during the create operation.

-    Get, modify and delete operations can also be performed through instance_name.
+    Get, modify and delete operations can also be performed through instance\_name.

-    It is mutually exclusive with *domain_name* for get, modify and delete operations.
+    It is mutually exclusive with \ :emphasis:`domain\_name`\  for get, modify and delete operations.

   ads_user (optional, str, None)